adap/flower/doc/source/how-to-upgrade-to-flower-next.rst

 You can also `participate in Flower Discuss <https://discuss.flower.ai/>`_ where you can find us answering questions, or share and learn from others about migrating to Flower Next.

+..
+    [TODO] Add links to Flower Next 101 and Flower Glossary

 Happy migrating!